NadeemDin/ML-Sensor-Exercise-Multiclassification/README.md

 This transformation allows for the representation of the data along orthogonal directions, facilitating efficient computation and visualization.

-The transformed data is visualized in <i>Figure 9 and 10</i> to understand the patterns and structure captured by the principal components, aiding in further analysis and interpretation of the dataset.
+The transformed data is visualized in <i>Figure 10 and 11</i> to understand the patterns and structure captured by the principal components, aiding in further analysis and interpretation of the dataset.

 ![PCA](https://raw.githubusercontent.com/NadeemDin/ML-Sensor-Exercise-Multiclassification/main/reports/figures/PCA.png)
-<i>Figure 9: Visualization of Principal Components for Set 35, Medium Overhead Press.</i>
+<small><i>Figure 10: Visualization of Principal Components for Set 35, Medium Overhead Press.</i></small>

 ![PCA Heavy Bench](https://raw.githubusercontent.com/NadeemDin/ML-Sensor-Exercise-Multiclassification/main/reports/figures/PCA_Heavy_Bench.png)
-<i>Figure 10: Visualization of Principal Components for Set 40, Heavy Bench.</i>
+<small><i>Figure 11: Visualization of Principal Components for Set 40, Heavy Bench.</i></small>

 ### The Sum of Squares Attributes: